Adam-Kaplan/iot-poc/README.md

 This will generate version and undo files using the current version number.

 These scripts are not production quality, and MUST be manually edited as needed.

+## TODO ##
+1. Validation - JSR-380 validation at controller level.
+Spring Data REST does not implement this ...
+2. Message response localization.
+3. Security - Annotations to use (@EnableWebSecurity, @EnableResourceServer).
+Will need to be addressed once security model is finalized.